 Creating Places

-We have a clear method of approaching masterplanning that has proven to be both successful and stimulating; we call this “Making Places”.
+We have a clear method of approaching masterplanning that has proven to be both successful and stimulating; we call this “Creating Places”.
 This process can be broken down into three distinct stages; Appreciating, Connecting and Designing.

 Appreciating

 We make sure that we understand the context of a project, by analysing, researching and mapping all the available data about a place.
 These factual matters are backed up by making sure we understand the social side too.
 We produce diagrams, maps and sketches as a way of summarising the information we have gleaned.
-But, more important than the drawings is the need to ensure we get to grips with what makes the character of a place unique.
+But, more important is the need to ensure we get to grips with what makes the character of a place unique.

 Connecting